-Through our Senior School, students’ individual needs are catered for through a variety of pathways, broad subject choices and personal development programs.
+Through our senior school, students’ individual needs are catered for through a variety of pathways, broad subject choices and personal development programs.

-Our Senior School provides learning pathways for students in Years 10 to 13 that meet their unique needs.
+Our senior school provides learning pathways for students in years 10 to 13 that meet their unique needs.
 It is a time when students are moving towards independent adult lives and assume greater responsibility for themselves and their actions.
 During these years, students become more aware of their strengths and interests as they begin to make decisions about their post school future.

 The Tertiary Pathway:

-Tertiary Pathways are determined by:
+Tertiary pathways are determined by:

-- Completing an ATAR (Australian Tertiary Admittance Rank)
+- completing an ATAR

-- Specific requirements of the Tertiary Training Organisations
+- specific requirements of the tertiary training organisations.

 The Vocational Pathway: